Tszyan-Lai/DataNCode_A2/README.md

+# Week 12 review
+Please download the json file and open with tunepad to access the project.

 # Code Ethernal
 > Outline a brief description of your project.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->